-According to the provincial Emergency Management Act, municipal government is the body responsible during an emergency or disaster.
+According to the Provincial Emergency Management Act, municipal government is responsible during an emergency or disaster.
 If disaster strikes, it is up to Council to declare a state of emergency if needed.
 They also assess the situation using information from first responders, municipal staff, emergency management groups, provincial departments, and other individuals and organizations on the scene.

-In 2006, four municipal units signed the Regional Emergency Response Agreement to cement their commitment to working together if a significant emergency occurs.
-The Agreement, which led to the Regional Emergency Management Organization (REMO) was made between,
+Five municipal units signed the Regional Emergency Response Agreement to cement their commitment to working together if a significant emergency occurs.
+The Regional Emergency Management Organization (REMO) is comprised of the following municipal units:

-These four municipal units share responsibilities associated with emergency preparedness, planning, response and recovery.
-They have jointly developed a Regional Emergency Response Plan that will guide actions and decisions during an emergency response.
+These five municipal units share responsibilities associated with emergency preparedness, planning, response and recovery.
+They have jointly developed a Regional Emergency Response Plan that will guide actions and decisions during an emergency.

-Advisory Committee: This group of mayors/wardens and elected officials advises the four councils on REMO activities and functions within the Emergency Operations Center (EOC).
+- Advisory Committee: This group of mayors/wardens and elected officials advises the five councils on REMO activities and functions within the Emergency Operations Center (EOC).

-Coordinator/Liaison Group: This group consists of the Regional Emergency Management Coordinator and an Emergency Management Liaison person from each municipal units.
+- Coordinator/Liaison Group: This group consists of the Regional Emergency Management Coordinator and Assistant Emergency Coordinators from each municipal units.
 This group functions in all aspects of emergency planning, preparedness, response, and recovery and monitors both local and regional concerns.